Pistachio Baklawa Nests

 • Repeat this process with as many sheets of phyllo as you like.

 • Bake the nests for 15 minutes, or until deep golden brown.
-Remove the syrup from the refrigerator.
-Remove the nests from the oven and immediately ladle the syrup over the nests generously, using about 2 tablespoons of syrup per nest.
-Some of the syrup will pool on the sheet pan.
+Remove the nests from the oven and immediately drizzle cold syrup over the hot nests generously, using about 2 tablespoons of syrup per nest.
+Some of the syrup will run off the nests.

 • Allow the nests to cool for a few minutes.
-Spoon about 1 teaspoon of ground raw pistachios into the center of each nest.
+In a small bowl, combine the sugar, pistachios, and rose water or orange blossom water.
+Spoon about 1 teaspoon of the mixture into the center of each nest.
 Serve immediately, or leave uncovered for several hours before lightly covering with wax paper.
-Serve within a day or two.
+Serve within three days.

 Nutrition information is automatically calculated, so should only be used as an approximation.